23atomist/sqlizer/README.md

 ## Tables
 We anticipate using several tables in the design.
 These include:
-- Oscillators : with frequency, waveform, vibrato, and glide
 - Voices : with two oscillators, mixer, gain, filter, and amplitude envelope
-- Notes : oscillator and voice values sorted by musical instrument and note
+- Patches : voice values sorted by musical instrument and note

-Still to be determined is how much to include in the voices table.
-For example, maybe the oscillators should be part of the voices and in a stand-alone table.
-Other tables might include one for multiple outputs and one for audio effects.

 ## Goals
 The near term goal is to built the synthesizer daemon along with a sequencer